 Unhealthy triggers are what causes food cravings

-Do you have a hard time putting your body on crave control?
-You are not alone, as many of us crave certain foods.
+Do you have a hard time controlling your cravings for sweets or other unhealthy foods?
+Just remember, you are not alone!
 The “wisdom of the body” principle says you’ll crave the nutrients you need.
-But years of unwise eating and a lot of cultural conditioning heavily contribute to what causes food cravings and have taught our bodies to crave foods they don’t need.
+But, years of unwise eating and a lot of cultural conditioning heavily contribute to what causes food cravings and have taught our bodies to crave foods they don’t need.

 Carbs and what causes food cravings